webcomponents/polyfills/README.md

 Properties cannot change from parent to child as they can under native custom properties; they can only change when a shadowRoot boundary is crossed.

-To receive a custom property, an element must directly matcha selector that defines the property in its host's stylesheet.
+To receive a custom property, an element must directly match a selector that defines the property in its host's stylesheet.

 ### `<custom-style>` Flash of unstyled content